-The main reason people visit Norway is its beautiful nature.
+The main reason people visit Norway is for its natural beauty.
 If you are not going to stay in Bergen for your entire vacation, I highly recommend you rent a car and make a road trip through Norwegian fjords and mountains.
-If you prefer cities, you can take a cruise through Scandinavian countries to cover more of it.

 7. Visit a Very Unusual Church